-Be sure to check the calendar to catch Canner and I working together live and to chat with me!
-Canner and I have forged a beautiful partnership in which each supports and loves the other.
-Join me as his story continues and I work with other animals as well!
+Be sure to check the calendar to catch us working together live and to chat with me!
+The Divas and I have forged a beautiful partnership in which each supports and loves the other.
+Join us as our story continues.